 Depression is a mental illness that very often has physical effects.
 There are several potential ways in which depression affects movement, and this post will explore low energy, psychomotor retardation, and leaden paralysis.
 These symptoms can occur in both bipolar and unipolar depression.

-Fatigue is one of the most commonly experienced symptoms of depression.
+Fatigue is one of the most common symptoms of depression.
 Fatigue can involve low energy, decreased endurance, sluggishness, and weakness, and can spill over into mental effects including decreased motivation.
 However, fatigue is a very non-specific symptom that can occur in the context of many other health conditions, and most healthy people will experience mild fatigue from time to time following periods of high activity.

 In people who get partially but not fully better from a depressive episode, fatigue is one of the most common residual symptoms.

-It is most common in depression with melancholic features and psychotic features.
+Psychomotor retardation involves a slowing of movement and thoughts.
+It’s most common in depression with melancholic features and psychotic features.

 What’s the difference?

 Although there’s certainly overlap in the different ways that depression affects movement, the three are seen as discrete symptoms.
 It’s probably fairly safe to say that most people who experience depressive episodes as part of their illness have experienced fatigue as a symptom at one time or another.
 Leaden paralysis and psychomotor retardation are quite a bit less common.

 I can’t speak to what leaden paralysis feels like, since I haven’t experienced it, but the key element is a feeling of lead weights in the arms and legs exerting a downward pull.
 This produces fatigue rather than being something that occurs as a result of fatigue.